Aromatherapy for Pregnancy and Labor

 by Demetria Clark

 Pregnancy has always been a time when I have been so thankful for my knowledge of essential oils and aromatherapy.
-I am not one of these women that carry pregnancy beautifully, I gain tons of weight, swell, have heartburn, gas and sleep all the time.
-Even though I am not the perfect pregnancy specimen I feel like it.
-I first saw the results of aromatherapy and pregnancy when I lived with midwives as a teen.
-I then took and expanded upon this knowledge when I myself became pregnant.
-Another wonderful thing I discovered about aromatherapy when pregnant and after the babies are born is that it gives you a reason to take the time to heal yourself and pamper yourself.
-What better that pampering “medicine”.
+I am not one of those women who carry pregnancy beautifully.
+I gain tons of weight, have heartburn and gas, swell up and sleep all of the time.
+Even though I am not the perfect pregnancy specimen,

 Leg Cramp Oil

 This oil is so soothing and relaxing on tired muscles.
 It is not only great for leg cramps, but also for varicose veins, varicosities and sore backs.
 Put the following ingredients into a container and shake well

 2 ounces St. John’s Wort oil

 Belly Balm or Stretch Mark Prevention Oil